apilsrm/User-Authentication/ReadMe.md

 npm run dev
 ```

-This will start your development server and allow you to interact with yourthis application.
+This will start your development server (as well client) and allow you to interact with your this application.

 ## Conclusion

-This README provides a basic overview of setting up and using User Authentication System with CRUD operations in your JavaScript project.
+This README provides a basic overview of setting up and using User Authentication System with CRUD operations in your JavaScript project.I have enjoyed working on this project and appreciate the opportunity to learn and grow.
+Thank you once again